zowe/docs-site/docs/appendix/zowe-yaml-configuration.md

 - **`apiml.service.preferIpAddress`**
  Set this parameter to `true`  to advertise a service IP address instead of its hostname. **Note:** This configuration is deprecated.
 The Zowe start script will ignore this value and always set it to `false`.
 - **`apiml.security.ssl.verifySslCertificatesOfServices`**
  Defines whether APIML should verify certificates of services in strict mode.
 Setting to `true` will enable the `strict` mode where APIML will validate both if the certificate is trusted in turststore, and also if the certificate Common Name or Subject Alternate Name (SAN) matches the service hostname.
-This is equivalent to the `VERIFY_CERTIFICATES` variable defined in `<keystore-dir>/zowe-certificates.env`.
 - **`apiml.security.ssl.nonStrictVerifySslCertificatesOfServices`**
  Defines whether APIML should verify certificates of services in non-strict mode.
 Setting to `true` will enable the `non-strict` mode where APIML will validate if the certificate is trusted in turststore, but ignore the certificate Common Name or Subject Alternate Name (SAN) check.
 Zowe will ignore this configuration if strict mode is enabled with `apiml.security.ssl.verifySslCertificatesOfServices`.
-This is equivalent to the `NONSTRICT_VERIFY_CERTIFICATES` variable defined in `<keystore-dir>/zowe-certificates.env`.
 - **`alternativeStaticApiDefinitionsDirectories`**
  Specifies the alternative directories of static definitions.
 - **`apiml.server.maxTotalConnections`**